 Financial Disclosure Standards for Credit Enhancement Agreements

 Recently, the Government Accounting Standards Board (the “GASB”) revised its financial reporting guidance for “tax abatements” that governments provide to companies and individuals.
-According to the GASB definition of tax abatement, in Maine, it applies to what we commonly call credit enhancement agreements (“CEAs”) pursuant to a municipal tax increment financing district.
+According to the GASB definition of tax abatement, in ME, it applies to what we commonly call credit enhancement agreements (“CEAs”) pursuant to a municipal tax increment financing district.
 A credit enhancement agreement is an agreement between a local government and a private entity whereby the government agrees to remit some future tax revenue to a particular private entity as an economic development incentive.

 GASB’s position is that full disclosure of credit enhancement agreements improves the ability of third parties to assess the government’s financial health and future.
 Accordingly, GASB Statement No. 77 requires governments which enter into CEAs to disclose the following information: